vaibhavgarg237/VaibhavGarg-Blogs/cl7mblevw020dgznvbwxg6bs9.md

 ***Why useReducer over useState?***
 While using useState hook we need to specify the operation inside setState function, but here we can just pass type and specify at the backend file( reducer.jsx ) what was the exact operation which becomes more convenient when working on big projects…

+With useReducer, React will only re-render your component when the reducer function returns a new state object.
+This can help you to improve the performance of your application.

 > Reducer → state & action Dispatch will trigger action method of reducer function

 ```javascript